CommandDash/packages/dash_agent/README.md

 # Dash Agent

-Dash agent is a framework enabling you to create and publish agents in CommandDash marketplace.
+Dash Agent is a framework enabling you to create and publish agents inside CommandDash marketplace.

 ## Getting started